Public Health England: Mission, funding and resources

-Each year the Department of Health and Social Care set out PHE's remit and priorities in a letter to its chief executive.
+The Department of Health and Social Care set out PHE's remit and priorities in a letter to its chief executive.
 The last of such letters, published in July 2021, included tasks to implement the transition to the UK Health Security Agency and the Office for Health Improvement and Disparities.

-PHE's mission was "to protect and improve the nation’s health and to address inequalities".
+PHE's mission was "to protect and improve the nation's health and to address inequalities".
 It employed approximately 5,000 staff (full-time equivalent), who were mostly scientists, researchers and public health professionals.
 It announced plans to move its headquarters and 2,750 staff to Harlow on a former GlaxoSmithKline site in 2017.

 PHE laboratories provided an extensive range of microbiological diagnostic tests.

-The Secretary of State sets the total budget for public health, and determined how it was allocated between PHE and local authorities.
+The Secretary of State set the total budget for public health, and determined how it was allocated between PHE and local authorities.

 Relationship with local authorities

-The 2012 Act, which established PHE as a national body, also returned to local authorities the responsibility for a range of community and public health services.
-Each upper tier local authority is required to appoint a director of public health, an officer of the authority who is responsible for the authority's public health functions including responding to emergencies.
-As of 2020 there are 134 of these posts.
+The 2012 Act, which established PHE as a national body, also returned the responsibility for a range of community and public health services to local authorities.
+Each upper tier local authority was required to appoint a director of public health, an officer of the authority who was responsible for the authority's public health functions including responding to emergencies.
+As of 2020 there were 134 of these posts.